 Whether you're planning a large or small collaborative project, you'll need funding and resources.
 Once Smith and Rottenberg partnered together, they created a budget and submitted a Hood River Middle School Building Grant application.
 They received funding for a flight computer, the balloon, helium, and a few GoPros to capture the footage of the balloon in flight.

-Tips on Getting Funding: If there aren't internal grants available at your school, here's a list of grants, contests, and classroom resources that may be a fit for you, a crowdfunding guide, and nine online resources that you can use to raise money for your collaborative project.
+Tips on Getting Funding: If there aren't internal grants available at your school, here's a list of grants, contests, and classroom resources that may be a fit for you, and nine online resources that you can use to raise money for your collaborative project.

 Step 3: Share your idea with your grade-level team.